cssnr/zipline-android-docs/docs/guides/uploading.md

 You will have the option to edit the text, link, file name, or vanity URL before proceeding.

-Similar to files, the resulting URL is automatically copied to the clipboard, and the [share dialog](../docs/settings.md#show-share-after-upload) can be enabled show automatically.
+Similar to files, the resulting URL is automatically copied to the clipboard, and the [share dialog](../docs/settings.md#show-share-after-upload) can be automatically shown.

 ::: tip NOTE
 If you have any trouble using the application, [support is available](../support.md).